bethylamine/bethylamine.github.io/library/browser-extension/privacy.md

 All of this is publicly available information, and nothing is stored related to your username/ID except that which is necessary to provide functionality for the service (reports, appeals, etc.)

+This data is transmitted securely through https to backend storage which is encrypted at rest.